 The skin, cornea, and mucosa of the respiratory, GI, and GU tracts form a physical barrier that is the body's first line of defense.
 Some of these barriers also have active immune functions:

 Breaching of anatomic barriers can trigger 2 types of immune response: innate and acquired.
 Many molecular components (eg, complement, cytokines, acute phase proteins) participate in both innate and acquired immunity.

-Phagocytic cells (neutrophils and monocytes in blood, macrophages and dendritic cells in tissues) ingest and destroy invading Ags.
-Attack by phagocytic cells can be facilitated when Ags are coated with antibody (Ab), which is produced as part of acquired immunity, or when complement proteins (part of the less specific innate defense system) opsonize Ags.
-Ag-presenting cells (macrophages, dendritic cells) present fragments of ingested Ags to T cells (which are part of acquired immunity).
-Natural killer cells kill virus-infected cells and some tumor cells.
-Certain polymorphonuclear leukocytes (eosinophils, basophils, mast cells) and mononuclear cells release inflammatory mediators.
+Phagocytic cells (neutrophils in blood and tissues, monocytes in blood, macrophages in tissues) ingest and destroy invading Ags.
+Attack by phagocytic cells can be facilitated when Ags are coated with antibody (Ab), which is produced as part of acquired immunity, or when complement proteins opsonize Ags.

 Acquired (adaptive) immunity requires prior exposure to an Ag and thus takes time to develop after the initial encounter with a new invader.
 Thereafter, response is quick.
 The system remembers past exposures and is Ag-specific.
 Components include

 B cells and T cells work together to destroy invaders.
 Ag-presenting cells (see Antigen-Presenting Cells) are needed to present Ags to T cells.

 Successful immune defense requires activation, regulation, and resolution of the immune response.

 The immune system is activated when a foreign Ag is recognized by circulating Abs or cell surface receptors.
 These receptors may be